Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 * App Service Plan
 * Function App (CORS policy specified as "\*".
 Further reading: [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing))

 There are some links between resources that we must update.
-So we do a simple string replace in the powershell script to connect the demo.html file in the storage account to the azure function and to connect the function to the storage to be able to update tables.
+So we do a simple string replace using the Powershell script to connect the demo.html file in the storage account to the azure function and to connect the function to the storage to be able to update tables.

 Once the resources we need are deployed and our files are updated, we must fill the storage account with the files used in the visualization.
 These are stored in the repo under [../storage files](../storage-files).

 We give the calling user the Storage Blob Data Reader and Contributor roles.
 Then we push the files to the resource.

-After that the azure function project located in [../skill](../skill) was built using the command line .NET tool and deployed to the Azure function resource.
+After that the azure function project located in [../azure-function](../azure-function) was built using the command line .NET tool and deployed to the Azure function resource.

 The Custom Commands application was created from the json file [../skill/hospitalityCustomCommands.json](../skill/hospitalityCustomCommands.json) and deployed using your Azure subscription.
-You can view that service in the [Microsoft Speech Portal](https://speech.microsoft.com/).
+You can view that service in the [Speech Studio portal](https://speech.microsoft.com/).

 Our Powershell deployment script is intended to make getting started easier.
 For further customization you should edit the Powershell scripts to fit your needs.

-Another useful thing might be to update the SKU's in the azuredeploy.json to allow higher usage and other things such as multiple speech resources, and App Service plans in different regions.
+Another useful thing might be to update the Azure SKU's in the azuredeploy.json to allow higher usage and other things such as multiple speech resources, and App Service plans in different regions.
 The script has a region check for the supported regions of the free App Service plan, which will need to be removed if you do this.